CJones770/tractography-pipeline-restore/Pipeline/README.txt

 Pipeline total runtime = ~4hrs50minutes/subject
 Short pipeline total runtime = ~1 hour/subject

+9) REDUCED PIPELINE RUNNER DESCRIPTIONS
-Full pipeline omitting Xtract total runtime (runner_NoTract.sh) = ~2hrs30minutes/subject
+Full pipeline omitting 'Xtract' total runtime (NoTract_RunnerL.sh or spec_NoTract_RunnerL.sh or runner_NoTract.sh) = ~2hrs30minutes/subject

 long_Runner.sh runtime is similar to mini_Runner.sh [4hrs50minutes] as it runs all of the same processes.
 The differece is that the long runner performs the whole pipeline on one subject at a time [for all subjects in the specified directory assuming there is disk space], whereas the mini runner runs each step of the pipeline for each subject in the directory before moving to the next step;

 Therefore, the long_Runner.sh script is more disk space efficient [~50% more efficient for a large number of subjects to be processed]

-Runtime estimates were made while using an NVIDIA-1070-TI graphics card with 8GB of memory.
-Runtimes for eddy_cuda8.0,bedpostx_gpu, and xtract are affected by GPU memory availability.

 One may choose to stop the pipeline short, i.e., before diffusor tensors are estimated by running ./short_Runner.sh with the same syntax as seen in the above example: Runtime is ~1hour/subject.
-This will stop the Pipeline after performing Eddy correction and QC report building i.e., after stage 2.
+This will stop the Pipeline after performing Eddy correction and QC report building i.e., after stage 2. (short_RunnerL.sh , spec_short_RunnerL.sh , short_Runner.sh)

 One may choose to stop the pipeline immediately before running tractography [in order to select a given set of structures to track before proceeding, or to break up the processes].
-This is done by running runner_NoTract.sh with the same inputs as above.
+This is done by running NoTract_RunnerL.sh , spec_NoTract_RunnerL.sh , or runner_NoTract.sh with the same inputs as above.
 Runtime is ~2hrs20mins/subject.

-Note that the short and NoTract runner scripts can only be run in the wide format, therefore they are less efficient with respect to the disk space utilized while the pipeline runs.
+Runtime estimates were made while using an NVIDIA-1070-TI graphics card with 8GB of memory.
+Runtimes for eddy_cuda8.0,bedpostx_gpu, and xtract are affected by GPU memory availability.

 #############################################################################################################################################################################################################